 2. The mom who says they don’t even own a television (she may or may not say this loudly enough so that all mothers around her are sure to hear).
-And even if they did own a television, her child would be too busy reading The Little Prince in its original French to bother with it anyway.
+And even if they did own a television, her child would be too busy teaching himself French to bother with it anyway.

 So every couple of months, I go off the deep end and consider pulling the plug on the whole operation (if only I understood all the cords behind the TV).
 But I know that’s not realistic for us.